feminism-chat/feminism-chat.github.io/README.md

 freenode-feminism.github.io
 =============================

-This is a website for our IRC channel, freenode.##feminism
+This is a website for our IRC channel ##feminism at freenode.

 See it here: https://freenode-feminism.github.io/